yichiliao/openbo/README.md

 ## 3. Family-of-functions workflow

-**Purpose:** Work with **many related tasks** (variants of one base function): run one method across the family, save per-task trajectories, create persistent train/test splits, and plot mean/std log-regret with `plot_family_results.py`.
+Before starting meta-learning or transfer learning, we need to create the settings for such tasks.
+Importantly, we need to work with **many related tasks** (variants of one base function): run one method across the family, save per-task trajectories, create persistent train/test splits, and plot mean/std log-regret with `plot_family_results.py`.

 Run one method across a family of Branin variants: